-- (1) Except where otherwise indicated, every person who - - (a) is not a Namibian citizen; - (b) does not hold a permanent residence permit for Namibia; - (c) is not domiciled in Namibia or otherwise lawfully resident in Namibia; - (d) is not part of a team of medical personnel that is required to provide medical services in Namibia to alleviate the COVID-19 pandemic; - (e) is not a member of the diplomatic or consular staff of a country that is accredited to Namibia or in transit to another country; or - (f) is not a spouse or child of a person referred to in paragraphs (a) to (e), must be refused entry into Namibia under section 10 of the Immigration Control Act, 1993 (Act No. 7 of 1993).
+- (1) Except where otherwise indicated, every person who - - (a) is not a Namibian citizen; - (b) does not hold a permanent residence permit for Namibia; - (c) is not domiciled in Namibia or otherwise lawfully resident in Namibia; - (d) is not part of a team of medical personnel that is required to provide medical services in Namibia to alleviate the COVID-19 pandemic; - (e) is not a member of the diplomatic or consular staff of a country that is accredited to Namibia or in transit to another country; or - (f) is not a spouse or child of a person referred to in paragraphs (a) to (e), must be refused entry into Namibia under section 10 of the Immigration Control Act.

-- (2) Despite subregulation (1) a person who - - (a) is not a Namibian citizen; - (b) does not hold a permanent residence permit for Namibia; or - (c) is not domiciled in Namibia or otherwise lawfully resident in Namibia;

-may enter Namibia for business, educational, health or tourism purposes in Namibia, subject to the Immigration Control Act, 1993 (Act No. 7 of 1993) and subregulations (2), (4) and (7).
+- (2) Despite subregulation (1) a person who - - (a) is not a Namibian citizen; - (b) does not hold a permanent residence permit for Namibia; or may enter Namibia for business, educational, health or tourism purposes in Namibia, subject to the Immigration Control Act and subregulations (3), (4) and (7).